SMcQueen2023/Stock-Price-Ingestion/README.md

 # Stock Price Ingestion
 ## Overview
-This is a data engineering project using:
-- Kafka to stream the AAPL stock price using the Yahoo Finance API
-- Microsoft SQL Server (hosted locally) to store the data from Kafka
-- Microsoft Visual Studio Code to create and modify scripts
-    - Python for language to start/stop Kafka and feed the data to SQL Server
-- Power BI for data visualization
-- GitHub for version control
+In this project, I successfully developed a real-time streaming solution for Apple Inc. (AAPL) stock prices using the Yahoo Finance API and Apache Kafka.
+The real-time data was streamed and ingested into Microsoft SQL Server, stored, and processed for further analysis.
+I then created interactive and insightful visualizations using Power BI to provide an intuitive view of stock price trends, volatility, and key metrics.
+To ensure efficient version control and collaboration, the entire project was managed through GitHub.
+Additionally, I integrated generative AI to enhance various aspects of the project, including data analysis, code development, and troubleshooting, improving efficiency and reducing development time.
+This project strengthened my skills in real-time data processing, database management, business intelligence, and leveraging AI for enhanced decision-making.

-## Steps
+## Steps without Auto-Start Script

 Get the path to your Kafka directory (...\kafka_2.13-3.9.0) and the location of your Python scripts.